TimeTravelPenguin/TASCompAssistant/Save File Structure.md

     - `EndDate` is a `DateTime` object representing the day the competition ends.
     - `DueTime` is a `DateTime` object representing the time the competition is due on `EndDate`.
 - `CompetitionData` contains information about each competitor's entry:
-    - `Place` is the competitor's rank in the task.
+    - `Place` is the competitor's rank in the competition.
     - `Username` is the name or alias the competitor goes by.
     - `VIStart` is the VI the TAS begins on.
     - `VIEnd` is the VI the TAS ends on.